appbaseio/abc/README.md

 #### How to know build variant from the executable?

-If you are not sure which build of `abc` you are using, you can run `abc --help` and take note of the value under the VERSION header.
+If you are not sure which build of `abc` you are using, you can run `abc version` and take note of the value under the VERSION header.

 For open source build, you will see